 Raphael was a huge admirer of Leonardo da Vinci, 30 years his senior.
 Studying this Renaissance master, he grew to understand dynamic movement, sfumato and chiaroscuro.
 But it was with Michelangelo that a less friendly rivalry was built.
 Working at the same time, in the same place, bidding to the same patrons, Michelangelo was eight years older than Raphael.
 And there was certainly envy and angry competition on Michelangelo’s part.
 But Raphael could give as good as he got.
-He painted a sulky faced Michelangelo onto the figure of Heraclitus in The School of Athens, one of his most famous frescoes.
+He painted a sulky-faced Michelangelo onto the figure of Heraclitus in The School of Athens, one of his most famous frescoes.
 Heraclitus was famous for having a temper and a bitter hatred of his rivals.

 But Raphael could truly wear that crown.
 He was one of the finest draftsmen in the history of western art.
 He designed cartoons (sketches) for tapestry and stained glass.
 He was a celebrated architect, designing St Peters Basilica, although sadly most of his work was modified or demolished after his death.
 He also designed the famous Chigi Chapel.
-In the end he was running a huge workshop in Rome, possibly the biggest of his day, with 50 students and assistants.
+In the end, he was running a huge workshop in Rome, possibly the biggest of his day, with 50 students and assistants.

 His private life was rather racy.
 Although he never married, Raphael was known to have had many affairs.
 He was engaged to marry Maria Bibbenia, the niece of a well-connected and powerful Cardinal, but she died in 1520 before the marriage could take place.
-It is thought that the great love of his life was Margherita Luti, also known as La Fornarina, the bakers daughter.
+It is thought that the great love of his life was Margherita Luti, also known as La Fornarina, the baker’s daughter.
 In 1520, aged just 37, Raphael fell into a fever.
 Unconfirmed reports claim this was due to excessive love-making.
-Raphael was honoured with a grand funeral which drew huge crowds.
+Raphael was honored with a grand funeral which drew huge crowds.
 It is thought that a broken-hearted Margherita Luti entered a nunnery.